 Receivables - Mitigation fees and farm rent comprise nearly all receivables for the Conservancy.
-Mitigation fees are determined by the NBHCP Finance Model, which is prepared by an economist.
-It is reviewed annually by Conservancy management, any adjustments are approved by the Board of Directors.
+Mitigation fees are determined by the NBHCP Finance Model (Finance Model), which is prepared by an economist.
+It is reviewed annually by Conservancy management; any adjustments are approved by the Board of Directors.
 Mitigation fees may be collected by the City of Sacramento or the County of Sutter on the Conservancy's behalf or by the Conservancy directly.
+Mitigation fees from Metro Air Park may be received directly by the Conservancy.
 Farm rent is collected directly by the Conservancy.

 Mitigation fees are divided into the appropriate NBHCP funds: Administration, Restoration & Enhancement, Land Acquisition, Endowment, and Supplemental Endowment.
-The Conservancy adjusts the percentage that goes into each fund each year as it reviews and considers the re-calculation of the Finance Model.
+The Conservancy adjusts the percentage that goes into each fund each year as it reviews and considers the recalculation of the Finance Model.